-- Formal inspections performed every week by the onsite Resident Tailings Engineer. - Collection and submission of instrumentation data and inspection results are undertaken twice a month to the National Mining Agency. - Dam safety inspections by a third-party engineer are completed twice annually. - Depending on the classification of the structure, a dam safety audit by an independent qualified professional is to be completed every three to five years or more frequently if any significant change to the design concept of the TSF is desired.2 - For Aurizona and Greenstone, an Independent Tailings Review Board (ITRB) was formed to review the TSF designs and operations.
+- Inspections are performed at least twice per month by the on-site Resident Tailings Engineer - Review of monitoring data by a third-party engineer are completed monthly, with results submitted to the National Mining Agency. - Dam safety inspections and stability analyses by a third-party engineer are completed twice annually, with results submitted to the National Mining Agency. - Depending on the classification of the structure. a dam safety audit by an independent qualified professional is to be completed every three to five years or more frequently if any significant change to the design concept of the TSF is desired.2 - For Aurizona and Greenstone, an Independent Tailings Review Board was formed (ITRB) to review the TSF designs and operations.

-An experienced Engineer of Record is contracted for each of the operating TSFs to ensure that the TSF has been:
+An experienced and independent Engineer of Record is contracted for each of the operating TSFs to ensure that the TSF has been:

-- Designed in accordance with performance objectives, applicable guidelines, standards and legal requirements. - Constructed and is performing in accordance with the design intent.
+- Designed in accordance with performance objectives, applicable guidelines, standards and legal requirements. - · Constructed and is performing in accordance with the design intent.